igemsoftware2021/Estonia_TUIT_2021_hardware/README.md

   - igem_core_half - one half of the main body, if you are intereseted in 3D printing use this model, print two and connect them
   - igem_spray - mockup of a spray head

-### Drawings directory contains schematics if the mentioned above models
+### Drawings directory contains schematics of the mentioned above models